UST-QuAntiL/icwe-tutorial-2024/handson.md

     ![Modeler Generated Workflow](./resources/images/TODO.png)

 6. Finally, to execute the generated workflow, follow the steps described in part 1 starting from step 12.
+Thereby, the transformation also removes the patterns and adds corresponding functionality, leading to a native workflow model for execution.